 - 1.15 In preparing this Statement of Licensing Policy, the Licensing Authority has had regard to and consulted with those involved in East Cambridgeshire District Council's local strategies on crime prevention, planning, transport, culture, tourism, community, eGovernment, health and wellbeing, and economic development, to ensure the proper co-ordination and integration of the aims and actions of these policies.
 Review and amendment of these strategies will be considered for their impact upon this Statement of Licensing Policy. - 1.16 Where appropriate, the Licensing Authority will co-ordinate and liaise with the Planning Authority and will provide information regarding licensed premises in the area, including evidenced alcohol related crime and disorder information, to enable the Planning Committee to have regard to such matters when making decisions. - 1.17 The Licensing Authority recognises its responsibilities under the Equality Act 2010, and the Human Rights Act 1998, and in particular Article 6 (right to a fair public hearing), Article 8 (right to respect for home, private, and family life) and Article 1 of the first protocol (right to peaceful enjoyment of property and possessions).
-The Licensing Authority also recognises its responsibilities under the Data Protection Act 2018, and the General Data Protection Regulation (GDPR) when it comes to handling and storing personal data.
+The Licensing Authority also recognises its responsibilities under the Data Protection Act 2018, and the General Data Protection Regulation (GDPR) when it comes to handling and storing personal data, and has created a data retention and sharing policy which is available via the Council's website.